2025 Southeastern Conference football season: Bowl games

-For the 2020–2025 bowl cycle, The SEC will have annually eight appearances in the following bowls: Sugar Bowl and Peach Bowl (unless they are selected for playoffs filled by a SEC and at-large team if champion is in the playoffs), Citrus Bowl, Duke's Mayo Bowl, Gator Bowl, Liberty Bowl, Music City Bowl, ReliaQuest Bowl and Texas Bowl.
-The SEC teams will go to a New Year's Six bowl if a team finishes higher than the champions of Power Five conferences in the final College Football Playoff rankings.
+For the 2020–2025 bowl cycle, the SEC had eight appearances in the following bowls: Sugar Bowl and Peach Bowl (unless they were selected for playoffs filled by a SEC and at-large team if champion was in the playoffs), Citrus Bowl, Duke's Mayo Bowl, Gator Bowl, Liberty Bowl, Music City Bowl, ReliaQuest Bowl and Texas Bowl.
+The SEC teams go to a New Year's Six bowl if a team finishes higher than the champions of Power Five conferences in the final College Football Playoff rankings.

-The SEC champion are also eligible for the College Football Playoff if they're among the top five conference champions in the final CFP ranking or if they are seven highest-ranked at-large selections.
+The SEC champion are also eligible for the College Football Playoff if they are among the top five conference champions in the final CFP ranking or if they are seven highest-ranked at-large selections.
 Additionally, four of the top five conference champions will receive first round byes for the 2025 College Football Playoff.